Mehbooba (2018 film): Plot

 This story starts with Roshan a self confident Hindu youth from Hyderabad who aims to join in Indian army.
 He has supporting friends and family to pursue his dream though his father does not support him to join army but after his wife insistence he accepts his aim.
-Afreen a shy Pakistani girl who belongs to Lahore came from a traditional muslim family got her Admission at JNTU Hyderabad,India in a student exchange program.
+Afreen a shy Pakistani girl who belongs to Lahore came from a traditional muslim family got her Admission at JNTU Hyderabad, India in a student exchange program.
 Her father not accepts her to pursue her career but she gets his permission to get married of his choice.
 Then he arranges a match with Nadir a rich and arrogant man who disrespects women in the name of tradition and had lust on Afreen.
 Then she happily came to Hyderabad to pursue her engineering.
 Roshan and Afreen shares a common recurring dream that ends with being killed and connects emotionally with a song called "Lag ja gale" from Woh Kaun Thi film.

 Then it is revealed that Afreen's first day of college Roshan completed his graduation.
 Later Afreen faces ragging from her college peers by forcing her to learn Telugu.
 After learning telugu they became close friends with her meanwhile roshan makes friendship with a Pakistani student called Shabbir in a chaos.
 Later after coming from a party a women trafficking gang tries to abduct her then Roshan comes to her rescue and successfully saves her from the gang in the fight they didn't see each other.
 She tries to find him out in various ways to thank him but to no avail.

 Meanwhile Nadir harasses Afreen in calls then she tells her mother to not marry him.
 Later after knowing the issue Nadir and his family blames Afreen and raises a doubt having a boyfriend in India.
 To save her family prestige she calls Afreen to come back and lies that Afreen's father is unwell.
 However finally Afreen meets Roshan in the train which goes to Delhi for attending an interview for Army and for a trek in the Himalayas.
-In the first meeting they feel the strange connection between them after knowing that he is the one who saved her from the gang She thank him and catches the Samjhauta Express.
+In the first meeting they feel the strange connection between them after knowing that he is the one who saved her from the gang.
+She thanks him and catches the Samjhauta Express.
 At Lahore her father decided to get married forcefully and started the wedding preparations with Nadir.